House of Commons select committees chairs in the 2017, 2015 and 2010 parliaments.Jump to full report >>

 Select committees are cross-party groups of MPs or Lords established by either House for the duration of a Parliament.
-The work of the Commons committees is governed by Standing Orders (SOs) of the House of Commons; these rules set out their membership, remit and powers and any changes to the rules must be approved by the House.
+The work of the Commons committees is governed by Standing Orders (SOs) of the House of Commons.
+These rules set out their membership, remit and powers and any changes to the rules must be approved by the House.

 Since June 2010, chairs of departmental committees have been elected by secret ballot of the House.
 Also elected by secret ballot are the chairs of the Environmental Audit, Public Accounts, Public Administration and Constitutional Affairs, Petitions, Procedure, and Standards Committees [SO No.122B].
-In addition, the Chair of the Backbench Business Committee is elected each Session in accordance with SO No.122D.
+Each party is allocated a proportion of chairs of select committees to be elected which reflects the composition of the House.

 Commons Briefing papers SN04400